getdreams/kafka-backup/docs/offset_backup_issue.md

 The problems to overcome would be:
 - aggregating all consumer groups to a single file per topic partition - this would probably lead to changing offset backup structure because we are preserving the whole offsets history to allow restoring to a point in time
 - under the heavy load with many consumers probably few nodes would be required to process all messages
+- ``__consumer_offsets`` is an internal kafka topic and its format may change which could break the backup if the library is not updated.